htpaak/GestureMacroPAAK/README.md

 ## Acknowledgements 🙏

--   Thanks to everyone who helped develop MacroCraft! 💖
+-   Thanks to everyone who helped develop GestureMacroPAAK! 💖
 -   Thanks to the open-source libraries that made this project possible!